vinaygopalkrishnan/vinaygopalkrishnan/README.md

 *   🌍  I'm based in Maryland
 *   🧠  I'm learning Flink
-*   🤝  I'm open to collaborating on Faust
+*   🤝  I'm open to collaborating on streaming applications and data science
-*   ⚡  I love electric vehicles
+*   ⚡  I love reading about science and technological innovations

   ### Skills
 <p align="left">